 Step 5

-Meanwhile, melt remaining 2 tablespoons butter in microwave.
+Meanwhile, melt the remaining 2 tablespoons of butter in the microwave.
 Stir in minced garlic and oregano.

 Step 6

 Flip fish.
-Then, pour butter sauce over fish.
-Add sliced lemons to skillet.
+Then, pour butter sauce over the fish.
+Add sliced lemons to the skillet.

 Step 7